mavenugo/docker-bench/iperf/README.md

 Running the lxc tests for UDP, iperf will complain that it has lost the last two datagrams.
 I don't think this is an issue, but it should be mentioned.

+TTY management on the server side is a bit of a mess; so I've muted it.